NatLabRockies/DEMOS/README.md

 docker run --volume <path-to-config>:/demos/config.toml:ro --volume <path-to-data-dir>:/demos/data --platform=linux/amd64 demos
 ```

+### IMPORTANT for MacOS and Windows users
+Docker imposes a global limit on RAM containers can allocated.
+DEMOS easily surpases those limits, so in order to run DEMOS in Docker, users need to access the Docker Desktop GUI and `Preferences → Resources → Memory → Increase it (at least 16-20gb)`

 ### Building the docker image (development only)
 ```bash
 docker build -t demos:0.0.1 --platform=linux/amd64 -f Dockerfile .